kylescotshank/IntroToNCBIandBLAST/README.md

 `NLYENFVQATFN`

-(For those so interested - this particular sequence of amino acids is from the amino terminal of the protein phosphoglucomutase in *Aradbidopsis thaliana*, a popular model organism in plant biology).
+(For those interested - this particular sequence of amino acids is from the amino terminal of the protein phosphoglucomutase in *Aradbidopsis thaliana*, a popular model organism in plant biology).

 The first step in BLAST is to break this protein sequence down into 3 letter "words", or shortened sequences.